department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### Get more information

-Does your child have spina bifidia?
+Does your child have spina bifida?
 [Learn more about spina bifida and Agent Orange](http://www.publichealth.va.gov/exposures/agentorange/birth-defects/spina-bifida.asp).